 - Within the Account section of the Account Settings, navigate to the Account & Password subsection.

-- In this section, you will find the Two-Factor Authentication option; toggle the 2FA switch ON.
+- In this section, you will find the Two-Factor Authentication option; if it is OFF, use the button provided to Turn ON Two-Factor.

 Upon enabling 2FA, you will be prompted to select your preferred method of verification for your account.
 You may choose to verify your identity through Email or by utilizing the Authenticator application.